malston/microservice-istio/HOW-TO-RUN.md

 * Make sure that the Istio containers are automatically injected when the pods are started:
 `kubectl label namespace default istio-injection=enabled`

+* Harbor only: Modify the YAML files to load the Docker images from the Google Docker repo with `fix-microservices-harbor.sh`

 * Google Cloud only: Modify the YAML files to load the Docker images from the Google Docker repo with `fix-microservices-gcp.sh`